 State Resource Center: Culturally Responsive PracticesBack to top

 Positive relationships between students and adults are reciprocal, attuned, culturally responsive, and trusting.
 These relationships provide a sense of security and inclusion, enhance student resilience and coping, protect students from risk factors such as trauma, and contribute to higher engagement and achievement and positive long-term outcomes.
-Racial/ethnic, class, and gender inequities are vexing problems that hamper individual student learning, as well as our collective efforts to achieve the democratic ideals of U.S. society.
+Racial/ethnic, class, socioeconomic, geographic, and gender inequities are vexing problems that hamper individual student learning, as well as our collective efforts to achieve the democratic ideals of U.S. society.

 CASEL recommends that states provide guidance for learning goals, teaching practices, and approaches that are culturally and linguistically appropriate and engaging for all.
 The resources below can help.

 Feel free to download, customize, and use with attribution, e.g., “Adapted from the Collaborative for Academic, Social, and Emotional Learning and used with permission.”

 - SEL District Resource Center.
 Our digital platform has resources, tools, and templates for school districts that includes a section dedicated to equity.
 It discusses how SEL is a lever for equity, how equity connects to SEL competencies, considerations for implementation, and annotated external resources.
 Access the platform.

 - Equity & Social and Emotional Learning: A Cultural Analysis.
 This brief examines how CASEL’s competencies reflect issues of equity, including programs and practices that support the development of the competencies to promote educational equity.
 (November 2018).
 Download the PDF.

 - Why We Can’t Have Social and Emotional Learning Without Equity.
 CASEL’s Vice President of Research, Robert J. Jagers, authored this blog post about the importance of equity and the intersection of equity in CASEL’s five core competencies.
 (July 2018).
 View the blog.